giulianopz/lfcs/domains/6-storage-management/e.md

 ### Tuning your Swap Settings

-There are a few options that you can configure that will have an impact on your system’s performance when dealing with swap:
+There are a few options that you can configure that will have an impact on your system's performance when dealing with swap:

 - `swappiness`, a parameter which configures how often your system swaps data out of RAM to the swap space, expressed as a percentage.